Matthew John Lawrence

-Matthew John Lawrence is an American director, producer, and writer known for his films Uncle Peckerhead and Bloody Axe Wound.
+Matthew John Lawrence is an American writer, director, producer, and editor known for his films Uncle Peckerhead and Bloody Axe Wound.

 Biography

 Lawrence attended Boston University, where he earned a MFA in Film Production.
-He is from New Jersey and currently lives in Brooklyn, New York.
+He is from Toms River, New Jersey, and currently lives in Philadelphia, Pennsylvania.

-Aside from his film work, Lawrence also works as an assistant professor of communication studies at The College of New Jersey.
+Aside from his film work, Lawrence also works as an Associate Professor of Communication Studies at The College of New Jersey.